warwickcamdu/KinetochoreCount/README.md

 6. Click OK

 ## Output
 Three files per image stack will be saved.
 First is an .roi file which identifies an enlarged bounding box around the kinetochores.
 Second is a tif image stack of the cropped region around the kinetochores.
 Third is a .zip folder containing the ROI set of points identifying the kinetochores in the cropped image stack.
+The log file will list the image stacks and number of kinetochores interspersed with output from the 3D Maxima Finder.

 ## References
 J. Ollion, J. Cochennec, F. Loll, C. Escudé, T. Boudier.
 (2013) TANGO: A Generic Tool for High-throughput 3D Image Analysis for Studying Nuclear Organization.
 Bioinformatics 2013 Jul 15;29(14):1840-1. [doi](http://dx.doi.org/10.1093/bioinformatics/btt276)